Coronavirus (COVID-19) Preparedness Information

 What we are doing

 SageWest Health Care is committed to providing the highest quality care and ensuring the safety of our patients, employees, providers and visitors at all times.
-While COVID-19 is fairly new, effectively responding to other infectious diseases is not.
 We have tested processes to respond to situations involving infectious disease year-round.
 Here is what we are doing to stay ready and respond to COVID-19:

 - We have a robust emergency operations plan in place and are reviewing and proactively completing a number of preparation checklists out of an abundance of caution.